hmaidasani/RadialChartImageGenerator/README.md

 6. For the single arc, you may select if text should appear in the center.
 You may also select the text color and the units of the subtext.
 ![animation5](docs/how-to-6.gif)

 7. Once you have modified each arc to your preference, click the Generate Images button to generate each permutation of images for the given arc structure.
+Enter the filename prefix of your choice and click on Continue.
 ![animation6](docs/how-to-7.gif)

 8. The images should download in a zip file.